 Other Wildlife: Seabirds and whales

-9. Brazil, Fernando De Noronha Island
+9. Fernando de Noronha Island, Brazil

 Type of Dolphins: Spinner dolphins

-Other Wildlife: Great chances to encounter turtles, whitetip reef sharks, and nurse sharks
+Other Wildlife: Great chances to encounter turtles, whitetip reef sharks and nurse sharks

 10. Raja Ampat, Indonesia